hackinghat/jekyll-local-diagram/README.md

 ### PlantUML Library Upgrade

-The `jekyll-local-diagram` plugin will install the latest version of the PlantUML jar when the gem is first installed.
-In order to upgrade the PlantUML library uninstall and reinstall the `jekyll-local-diagram` gem.
+The `jekyll-local-diagram` plugin will install the latest version of the PlantUML jar when the gem is built.
+When installing it from (RubyGems)[https://rubygems.org].

-    $ gem uninstall jekyll-local-diagram
-    Successfully uninstalled jekyll-local-diagram-0.0.1
-    $ gem install jekyll-local-diagram
+In order to use a specific version of the PlantUML jar you can package your own Gem and install it.

 ## Github Pages / Docker